Black Hole Weather Forecasting with Deep Learning: A Pilot Study

 Another shortcoming of the training data is that there is a reduced number of cells as one approaches the poles or towards larger radii.
-This dependence of the spatial resolution was implemented by design by AN, because the most important physical phenomena that the authors wanted to study with the simulations did not occur near the poles or at larger radii, so a lower resolution at these regions was acceptable.
+This was implemented by design by AN, because the most important physical phenomena that the authors wanted to study with the simulations did not occur near the poles or at larger radii, so a lower resolution at these regions was acceptable.
 However, we have found that somehow the subdomains with lower resolution ended up affecting the learning.
 Concretely, the largest differences between the DL predictions and the target data occurred precisely near the poles or at larger radii.
-We plan on investigating ways of accounting for nonuniform meshes in the training data a posteriori.
+We plan on investigating ways of accounting for nonuniform meshes in the training data in future work.

+A third limitation is that our trained DL model is incapable of predicting the turbulent kinetic energy or the turbulence energy spectrum, because the training data only includes the density field as a function of time, not the velocity fluctuations which are required for such estimates.
+Therefore, we are unable to make any quantitative statements about the turbulence.
+Including the velocity field in the training set is an interesting future direction.

-We have found in the one-sim DL model a strong mass-injection between the polar region and the bulk of the gaseous torus, between $\theta \approx 55^\circ$ and $70^\circ$ (the exact angles depend on the initial conditions of the training dataset).
+We have found in the one-sim DL model a strong mass-injection between the polar region and the torus, between $\theta \approx 55^\circ$ and $70^\circ$ (the exact angles depend on the initial conditions of the training dataset).
 Since our training data do not include velocities, we are unable to say whether this extra mass is outflowing or inflowing.
 We are also not sure why the neural networks inject vigorous mass in this region.
 This deserves to be investigated further.